opentofu-quickstart

 - Select Create.

 A pipeline structures workflows to manage tasks like planning infrastructure changes, enforcing policies, and approvals.
-Learn more about Harness Pipelines.
+Go to Harness Pipelines to review pipeline concepts.
 You can also add pipelines through the Harness Platform or use a code-first approach with YAML.

 Harness AI pipeline generation